 A classic family favorite with 9 seasons and 207 episodes, Everybody Loves Raymond is a family sitcom about Raymond “Ray” Barone (Ray Romano), a successful sports writer, his wife Debra, and their children, who live on Long Island right across the street from Ray’s intrusive parents.
 The parents and Ray’s brother Robert stop by frequently to express their unwanted opinions on the household.
 Starring Ray Romano, Patricia Heaton, Doris Roberts, Peter Boyle, Brad Garrett.

 The King of Queens

 Last but not least with 9 seasons and 207 episodes, The King of Queens is a blue-collar sitcom about parcel delivery man Doug Heffernan (Kevin James), who tries to rule the roost in his house in Queens, New York.
 Unfortunately, his wife and newly widowed father-in-law have different ideas.
 Starring Kevin James, Leah Remini, Jerry Stiller, Victor Williams, Patten Oswalt, Gary Valentine, Nicole Sullivan.

-So, what will you binge-watch on Peacock?
-Just say “Peacock” into your Xfinity Voice Remote to start exploring and watch these series (and much more) included with your Xfinity subscription at no additional cost!
+So, what TV shows will you binge-watch on Peacock?
+Just say “Peacock” into your Xfinity Voice Remote to start exploring the Peacock streaming service and watch these TV series and more!